sb2nov/mac-setup/Python/numpy.md

     $ brew tap samueljohn/python
     $ brew tap homebrew/science

-Then, install the `gfortran` dependency which we will need to build the libraries:
+Then, install the `gfortran` dependency which we will need to build the libraries along with gcc:

-    $ brew install gfortran
+    $ brew install gcc

 Then, install `Nose`, `pyparsing` and `python-dateutil` dependency which we will need to build the libraries: